Azat Peruaşev: Early life and education

-Peruashev was born to a Muslim family in the village of Rgaity.
+Peruaşev was born to a Muslim family in the village of Rgaity, Korday District.
 From 1986 to 1988, he served in the Soviet Army.
-In 1991, Peruashev graduated from the Ural State University, specializing in political science.
+In 1991, Peruaşev graduated from the Ural State University, specializing in political science.
 In 1996, he completed the Academy of Public Administration under the President of the Republic of Kazakhstan with a degree in Public Administration Manager.
-In 2000, Peruashev graduated from the Zhetysu Economic Institute with a degree in economics-manager.
+In 2000, Peruaşev graduated from the Jetisu Economic Institute with a degree in economics-manager.

 Early career

 In 1991, he became an instructor at the Panfilov District Committee of the Communist Party of Kazakhstan.
-From 1992, Peruashev served as a consultant and the head of the sector of the Taldykorgan Regional Administration.
+From 1992, Peruaşev served as a consultant and the head of the sector of the Taldykorgan Regional Administration.
 In 1996, he became a consultant and the head of the sector of the Presidential Administration of Kazakhstan.
-From 1998, Peruashev was the Deputy General Director of JSC Aluminum of Kazakhstan.
+From 1998, Peruaşev was the Deputy General Director of JSC Aluminum of Kazakhstan.

-From 1998 to 2006, Peruashev served as the First Secretary of the Central Committee of the Civic Party of Kazakhstan.
+From 1998 to 2006, Peruaşev served as the First Secretary of the Central Committee of the Civic Party of Kazakhstan.
 Between 2006 and 2011, he served as the chairman of the National Economic Chamber of Kazakhstan (The Atameken Union).

 Political career

-Since 2011, Peruashev has been the chairman of the Ak Zhol Democratic Party.
+Since 2011, Peruaşev has been the chairman of the Ak Zhol Democratic Party.
 He became a member of the Mazhilis in the 2012 Kazakh legislative election.